Mississippi Public Service Commission: Structure

 The Public Service Commission is led by three commissioners.
 One commissioner is elected by voters in each of the state's three Supreme Court districts.
 Commissioners are elected in the general election of the same year that other state and county officials are chosen.
-They serve four-year terms beginning on January 1 of the year following the election.
+Candidates for seats on the body are required by the state constitution and state statute to have resided in Mississippi for at least five years before the date of the election to be eligible.
+The commissioners serve four-year terms beginning on January 1 of the year following the election.
 Vacancies are filled by gubernatorial appointment.
 The commissioners' individual salaries are $78,000 per year, but are set to increase to $95,000 annually in 2024.
 They are required to meet by law the first Tuesday of every month in their office, though they may skip up to two such meetings per annum.
 They may also convene additional meetings elsewhere as they deem necessary.
 The meetings are subject to the state open meeting law and the presence of two commissioners constitutes a quorum.
 The commission's activities are funded by appropriations from the State Legislature.
 The agency is headquartered in the Woolfolk State Office Building in Jackson, Mississippi.